Rigidity and stability of spheres in the Helfrich model: Introduction

 which is constant.
 For the case where the bilayer is topologically spherical we have $\chi(\Sigma) = 2$ and

 That is, the functionals $\SH^{c_0}$ and $\tilde{\SH}^{c_0}$, up to taking special choices of the parameters $\lambda_1$ and $\lambda_2$, differ by a constant.
 The variational properties of these functionals are therefore equivalent; only the numerical energy of shapes is altered.

-Our motivation for the study of the Helfrich model is in connection with spherocytosis, a disorder of the membrane of human red blood cells that causes them to be spherical (spherocytes) as opposed to the standard biconcave disk shape (discocytes).
-Spherocytes break down faster than discocytes, and as they have a lower surface area than discocytes, (in fact by the isoperimetric problem, spherocytes are in this sense the worst configuration possible) patients with spherocytosis suffer from severe anemia \citep{chasis1988decreased,medPGM08,peterson1985instability,svetina1989membrane,zhong1987instability}.
-Additionally, the spleen sometimes mistakes otherwise healthy spherocytes for damaged non-functional cells, and destroys them.
-This leads to haemolytic anemia, and can be fatal \citep{medPGM08}.
-Up to now, the only known treatment is a (often partial) splenectomy \citep{medAZCRBCCNC09,medHP96,medPGM08,medRWEG07}, which comes with a lifetime of medication, and other complications.
-Spherocytosis is the most common form of inheritable anemia in people of northern European ancestry \citep{medPGM08}.

-Red blood cells are essentially elastic phospholipid bilayers, and are in a sense self-organising so as to minimise certain costs.
-The basic idea of the Helfrich model is that this cost can be measured in an idealised setting by the Helfrich functional.
-Our goal is to better understand the appearance of spherocytes \emph{in the model}.
-In particular, we study spherical solutions of (P2), giving first a complete classifcation of parameter ranges that allow spherocytes (Theorem \ref{TMspheresintro}) and second some first steps into stability analysis of spherical solutions (Theorems \ref{TMspheresstability} and \ref{TMsolnsmeanconvex}).
-Since the parameters $c_0$, $\lambda$, and $p$ are in principle measurable, we may be able to influence them, and in so doing discourage the formation of spherocytes.

-Analysis of solutions to \eqref{EQeulerlagrange2} is quite involved, and in \citet{MW13} only the case of zero spontaneous curvature was considered.
-Here our reduced focus allows us to pin down the influence of the spontaneous curvature $c_0$ on minimisers of $\SH^{c_0}$.
-The classification theorem is as follows.
-It is proved in Section 3.
+The following theorem is known: